Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Problem Formulation

-Here, $C_i(u_i(t))$ is a function of the control input $u_i(t)$ and can be viewed as a measure of energy.
-When $C_i(u_i(t))$ is considered as the $L^2$-norm of the control input, i.e. $C_i(u_i(t))=\frac{1}{2}u_i^2(t)$, the transient engine operation can be minimized which, eventually, represents the minimization of energy consumption \cite{Malikopoulos2017}.
-Note that, we do not provide any endpoint constraint of the speed $v_{i}(t_i^{m})$.
-Additionally, we do not explicitly include the lateral \eqref{eq:lateral_constraint} and rear-end \eqref{eq:rearend_constraint} safety constraints.
-We enforce the lateral collision constraint by selecting the appropriate merging time $t_i^m$ for each CAV $i$ by solving the upper-level vehicle coordination problem.
-The activation of rear-end safety constraint can be avoided under proper initial conditions $[t_i^0,v_i^0(t)]$ as in \cite{Malikopoulos2018c}.
+Note that, we do not provide a desired speed $v_{i}(t_i^{m})$ at $t_i^m$.
+Additionally, we do not explicitly include the lateral and rear-end \eqref{eq:rearend_constraint} safety constraints.
+We enforce the lateral collision constraint by selecting the appropriate merging time $t_i^m$ for each CAV $i$ in the upper-level vehicle coordination problem.
+The activation of rear-end safety constraint can be avoided under proper initial conditions $[t_i^0,v_i(t_i^0)]$ as it was shown in \cite{Malikopoulos2018c}.
+From \eqref{eq:decentral_problem} and the state equations \eqref{eq:model2}, we formulate the state and control constraint \eqref{eq:state_control_constraint} adjoined Hamiltonian function $H_{i}\big(t, \boldsymbol{\lambda}(t),\boldsymbol{\mu}(t), \textbf{x}(t),u(t)\big)$ for each CAV $i\in\mathcal{N}(t)$,